Red Forest: Human activity

 In February 2022, during the Russian invasion of Ukraine, Russian forces reportedly moved vehicles through the Red Forest, using it as a route for their convoys, which kicked up clouds of radioactive dust from the forest.
 Local workers reported the Russian troops moving through the Red Forest were not using protective suits and could have potentially endangered themselves.
+During their occupation of the forest, troops also reportedly shot and consumed wild animals living in the area and fished for Wels catfish living in abandoned cooling ponds for the power plant, likely ingesting radioactive materials in the process.

 On 31 March 2022, it was reported that most of the Russian troops occupying Chernobyl were forced to pull back after suffering from radiation sickness caused by digging trenches in the heavily contaminated Red Forest.
 There has not been independent confirmation that the pull-back was caused by radiation sickness, but Ukrainian officials have provided access to the site which shows considerable trenches and digging in the Red Forest.

 On 1 April 2022, The Daily Telegraph reported that one Russian soldier died from acute radiation sickness after being camped in the Red Forest for a prolonged time.
-In October, CNN reported that injured Russian soldiers who operated in Chernobyl had been treated at the Republican Research Center for Radiation Medicine and Human Ecology in Belarus, including some who showed signs of radiation poisoning.
+In October, CNN cited a social media post claiming that injured Russian soldiers who operated in Chernobyl had been treated at the Republican Research Center for Radiation Medicine and Human Ecology in Belarus, including some who showed signs of radiation poisoning.

+The IAEA's Second Summary Report, published in September 2022, clarified that only modest radiation doses (0.6 mSv) could have resulted from such activities.
+Later, the Washington Post quoted a tour guide in the Zone who acknowledged that he had started the radiation sickness rumors as a "huge exaggeration" meant to terrify the Russians.

+In popular culture

+The 2004 novel Wolves Eat Dogs by Martin Cruz Smith, in the series featuring the Russian police inspector Arkady Renko, is partly set in the Red Forest near Chernobyl.

+The first-person shooter and survival horror videogames S.T.A.L.K.E.R.: Shadow of Chernobyl (2007), S.T.A.L.K.E.R.: Clear Sky (2008) and S.T.A.L.K.E.R.
+2: Heart of Chornobyl (2024), developed by the Ukrainian video game studio GSC Game World, are set in a semi-post-apocalyptic and sci-fi version of the Chernobyl exclusion zone.
+All three games feature the Red Forest as part of their game world.

+In 2023, the 20th season of table top role play series Dimension 20, titled Burrow's End, was centred around a family of stoats surviving in a forest inspired by the Red Forest.

+Chernobylite features parts of the Red Forest.

+Viewers can see the creation of the Red Forest in first episode of the Chernobyl (miniseries).